-The PSG enforces an absolute minimum PIN length of 4 characters.
+The PSI-e enforces a minimum PIN length of 4 characters and a maximum PIN length of 32 characters.
 The module allows the PIN character to be any value but the software typically used with the module restricts the dictionary to the ANSI C character set.
 This character set provides for 92 visible characters which, with a 4 character PIN, provides a probability of less than one in 1,000,000 that a random PIN attempt (e.g., guess) will succeed (actual probability is approximately 1/71,600,000).
 The module is protected from brute force PIN attacks by imposing an increasing delay for every failed PIN attempt after the first three failed attempts.
 The initial delay is 5 seconds and increases by an additional 5 seconds for each subsequent failed attempt, e.g., 3 fails causes a 5 second delay; 4 fails causes a 10 second delay; 5 fails causes a 15 second delay; etc.